 - Battery life.
 Battery life on Lumix GF7 is, to put it mildly, laughable.
-As per specs, battery drains after just 230 shoots (don't even think for a second that can work for you enough).
-This is where its biggest advantage – camera's size – comes with a price.
-In a real world, this camera doesn't even fall in one-spare battery category.
+As per specs, the battery drains after just 230 shoots (don't even think for a second that can work for you enough).
+This is where its biggest advantage – the camera's size – comes with a price.
+In the real-world, this camera doesn't even fall in the one-spare battery category.
 In all honesty, you'll need three to be completely at ease.
 However, we just have one spare battery, and so far we manage to make it work that way.

-- No view finder.
-This is a big let down for people who like to compose their shots using viewfinder.
-Or if you are used to viewfinder on your DSLR.
-However some other Lumix models come with viewfinder, like GX7 (awesome camera, but way more expensive!).
+- No viewfinder.
+This is a big letdown for people who like to compose their shots using the viewfinder.
+Or if you are used to the viewfinder on your DSLR.
+However, some other Lumix models come with a viewfinder, like GX7 (awesome camera, but way more expensive!).

-- Screen doesn't tilt downwards for overhead shots.
+- The screen doesn't tilt downwards for overhead shots.
 However, this isn't a big deal, since you can always point your camera upside down to get that overhead shot.

 Panasonic Lumix GF7: Croatia in photos